mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 )

-// These pointers will be set after flag.Parse is called. var minPtr = flag.Int("min", 1, "minimum value") var maxPtr = flag.Int("max", 10, "maximum value")
+// These pointers will be set after flag.Parse is called.
-var prefixPtr = flag.String("prefix", "", "prefix")
+// There are flag functions for all the primitive data types. var minPtr = flag.Int("min", 1, "minimum value") var maxPtr = flag.Int("max", 10, "maximum value") var prefixPtr = flag.String("prefix", "", "prefix")